Scaffold-Aware Generative Augmentation and Reranking for Enhanced Virtual Screening: Preliminaries

 \subsection{Related Work}

 \paragraph{Augmentations on molecular graphs for enhanced virtual screening.} Graph-level augmentation improves training on imbalanced data by adding auxiliary information~\citep{class-imbalanced-survey}.
 Examples include G-mixup, which interpolates graph generators (graphons) across classes~\citep{g-mixup}, and G$^2$GNN, which builds a graph-of-graphs to enrich minority class context~\citep{wang2022imbalanced}.
 FLAG~\citep{flag} perturbs node features adversarially, while GREA~\citep{grea} augments subgraphs.
 However, such general-purpose methods ignore chemical valency rules, often producing invalid molecules that hinder training.
 G$^2$GNN is further limited by scalability, as it requires pairwise similarity across all samples.
 By contrast, DCT~\citep{liu2023data}, a chemistry-specific diffusion model, generates valid task-specific examples, though its benefits for virtual screening remain uncertain given the extreme class imbalance discussed in Sec.~\ref{sec:intro}.
+InstructMol ~\citep{cao2025instructmol} introduces a novel semi-supervised framework that improves molecular property prediction by using a target model to generate pseudo-labels for unlabeled molecules and an instructor model to evaluate their reliability.

 \paragraph{Generative models for small molecule design.} AI-driven molecule design spans variational autoencoders~\citep{blaschke2018application}, BERT-style models~\citep{wang2019smiles}, GANs~\citep{de2018molgan}, and graph neural networks~\citep{li2018multi}.
 Recent work has adapted GPT-like language models for molecular generation~\citep{bagal2021molgpt, bagalliggpt}.
 Diffusion models, first developed for image synthesis~\citep{ho2020denoising}, are now widely used across domains, including molecular graphs, where they address permutation invariance and discrete structure~\citep{niu2020permutation,vignac2022digress}.
 Conditional variants guide generation by imposing structural or property constraints~\citep{huang2023conditional,liu2024graph}.
 In our work, we employ DiGress~\citep{vignac2022digress} to generate molecules conditioned on scaffolds of known actives, thus steering synthesis toward chemically meaningful regions.
 Integrated into our augmentation framework, this conditional approach produces structurally diverse molecules and helps alleviate both class and structural imbalance in VS datasets.